-- 5.14.2 Is the implementation of multilateral agreements, programmes and World Heritage policies and strategies coordinated and integrated into the development of national policies for the conservation, protection and presentation of cultural and natural heritage?
-There is adequate coordination and integration of the implementation of these multilateral agreements, Programmes and World Heritage policies and strategies into national policies. - 5.15.
-Specific national policies developed using World Heritage policies and strategies - 5.15.1 Please give details of specific national policies developed using World Heritage policies and strategies - 5.16.
-Comments on General Policy Development (Questions 5.1 to 5.15) - 5.16.1 Comments, conclusions and/or recommendations related to General Policy Development (Questions 5.1 to 5.15) - 6.
-Inventories/Lists/Registers of Cultural and Natural Heritage - 6.1 If the State Party has already established inventories/lists/registers of cultural and natural heritage, at which level(s) are they compiled, and what is their current status?
+5.14.2 - Is the implementation of multilateral agreements, programmes and World Heritage policies and strategies coordinated and integrated into the development of national policies for the conservation, protection and presentation of cultural and natural heritage?
+There is adequate coordination and integration of the implementation of these multilateral agreements, Programmes and World Heritage policies and strategies into national policies.

+5.15.
+Specific national policies developed using World Heritage policies and strategies

+5.15.1 - Please give details of specific national policies developed using World Heritage policies and strategies

+Natural : China has established a three-level declaration and protection mechanism, which are the National Heritage List, the World Heritage Tentative List and the World Heritage List.
+The Forestry and Grassland Administration shall supervise and manage all kinds of protected areas including world Natural Heritage sites.
+Cultural: a dynamic updating mechanism for the Tentative List, standards for managing risks, and a monitoring and regulation system for World Cultural Heritage put in place.

+5.16.
+Comments on General Policy Development (Questions 5.1 to 5.15)

+5.16.1 - Comments, conclusions and/or recommendations related to General Policy Development (Questions 5.1 to 5.15)

+There are no indigenous people in mainland China.
+"5.11.1.6 Respecting and Consulting Indigenous People and Local Communities and Allowing Their Participation" refers only to the involvement of local communities in related works.

-Cultural heritage Natural heritage
+6. Inventories/Lists/Registers of Cultural and Natural Heritage

+6.1 - If the State Party has already established inventories/lists/registers of cultural and natural heritage, at which level(s) are they compiled, and what is their current status?
-National/federal Process completed or continuously updated Process completed or continuously updated

-Regional/provincial/state Not applicable
+Cultural heritage Natural heritage National/federal Process completed or continuously updated Process completed or continuously updated Regional/provincial/state Process completed or continuously updated Process completed or continuously updated Local Process completed or continuously updated Process completed or continuously updated Other Not applicable Not applicable

-Local Not applicable

-Other Not applicable